djangodeployment/django-deployment-book/05-static-files.rst

 into a ``.deb`` package.

 Finally, separating the directories makes it easier to backup only what is needed.
-My backup script (which we will see in Chapter 8) automatically excludes ``/opt`` and ``/var/cache`` from the backup.
+My backup solution (which we will see in Chapter 9) automatically excludes ``/opt`` and ``/var/cache`` from the backup.
 Since the static files can be regenerated, there is no need to back them up.